 - The Austin campus has a Center for Next Generation Photovoltaics, which works with industry to look at all levels of the supply chain for opportunities to reduce costs.

 - At the San Antonio campus, the Texas Sustainable Energy Research Institute is examining solar forecasting and large-scale PV integration.

 Austin Energy, the City of Austin’s municipal electric utility, established the country’s first Green Building program in 1990, internationally renown for energy efficient and sustainable design and construction education.

 Private, Non-Profit Organizations

 The American Solar Energy Society (ASES), of which TXSES is a state chapter, has been promoting solar since 1954.
 A nonprofit dedicated to increasing the use of solar energy, energy efficiency, and other sustainable technologies, its website has it all.
-We are celebrating the 20th annual ASES National Solar Tour in October 2015 with a wealth of tours in Texas.

 The Texas Solar Power Association is advancing the development of solar electric power generation in Texas.
 We represent leading companies delivering cost-competitive solar power to customers in wholesale and retail markets across the state.

 The mission of the Solar Foundation is to “increase understanding of solar energy through strategic research and education that transform markets.”
 One of its programs is an annual census of solar jobs in the United States, broken down state-by-state.
-Read the report on solar jobs in Texas as of the end of 2014.

 The Solar Energy Industries Association (SEIA), a national trade association, works to expand the use of solar technologies, strengthen research and development, remove market barriers, and improve education and outreach for solar.